benjamin-hodgson/benjamin-hodgson.github.io/drafts/2019-10-01-rewriting-irewritable.md

 }
 ```

-It's a simple interface with two straightforward operations --- `GetChildren` returns the current object's immediate children and `SetChildren` replaces them.
+It's a pleasingly simple interface with two core operations --- `GetChildren` returns the current object's immediate children and `SetChildren` replaces them.
 But there are also some warts.

 ### Wart 1: `Children<T>`